 Any superfoods beyond that are fantastic, but those are my top recommendations for adding a thicker texture.

 Source: Nutty Cherry Smoothie

 Always add half your liquid first, then your superfoods, leafy greens, frozen fruit, almond milk ice cubes, stevia if you like, and lastly, the rest of your liquid.
 That specific order will give you a terrific, thick frosty smoothie that you can eat with a spoon out of a large cup, glass, bowl, or whatever else you like.
-I’ve even thrown mine in a Blender Bottle, froze it for an hour to keep it from watering down, and then taken it to work with me to eat later on.
+I’ve even thrown mine in a Blender Bottle, froze it for an hour to keep it from watering down, and then took it to work with me to eat later on.

 Recommendation: Download the Food Monster App